trepmal/mini-loops/readme.txt

 This is a new release, please report bugs to trepmal (at) gmail (dot) com before leaving a poor review.
 Thanks

+Version 1.2 is available on the [developers page](http://wordpress.org/extend/plugins/mini-loops/developers/).
+Would love a test-driver or two to take it for a spin and let me know if anything needs fine-tuning :)

 == Installation ==

 1. Download the zip file and extract the contents.